kbase/blobstore/README.md

 # Requirements:
 * go 1.12
 * An S3 compatible storage system.
-The Blobstore is tested with Minio version 2019-04-23T23-50-36Z.
+The Blobstore is tested with Minio version 2019-05-23T00-29-34Z.
+  * If Minio is used, at least version 2019-05-14T23-57-45Z is required.
 * MongoDB 2.6+

 # Testing